 Outside of the cost advantages, Hilo is popular for its various gardens, zoo and distinctive rainbow waterfalls.
 Panaewa Rainforest Zoo has more than 80 animal species.
 There’s also the Japanese-style Lili’uokalani Park and Gardens or the Hawaii Tropical Botanical Garden to visit.

 Hilo is also home to Rainbow Falls, which is a Hawaiian treasure in its own right.
 The waterfall is 80 feet tall and free for visitors to the state park.
 The Wailuku River runs into the waterfall’s large pool, which is 100 feet in diameter.
 The waterfall itself flows overtop a natural cave and its common for rainbows to appear in the morning on sunny days.

 Finding the Best Places to Retire in Hawaii

 Retiring in Hawaii may be a dream scenario, but you can make it a reality with the right investments.
 You may also want to considering retiring in Florida, Georgia, Texas, Arizona, or California.
 These destinations are becoming more popular for retirees in the U.S.

 No matter your specific needs and circumstances, you can make the most of your retirement.

 Making Good Investments to Retire in Hawaii

 There are investment opportunities that can make a huge impact in your retirement outlook.
-From commodities to bonds, ETFs and stocks, you can give yourself a boost leading up to your retirement.
+From commodities to bonds and stocks, you can give yourself a boost leading up to your retirement.
 However, these investments can be complicated, which makes it difficult to build a stable and diversified portfolio.

-For more information and guidance, sign-up for our free, daily e-letter today.
+For more information and guidance, we suggest signing up our Wealthy Retirement e-letter.
 Enter your email below and learn how to make financial freedom a priority in your life.